PracHub

 Loading...

-You are implementing an in-memory task management system (no database required).
-The system needs basic CRUD features and some ranking/sorting functionality.
+You are implementing an in-memory task management system (no database required — everything lives in process memory and is rebuilt on restart).
+The system needs basic CRUD operations plus a ranking/sorting capability for listing tasks.

 Part A — Core data model